-Double-length DES keys can be used with all the same mechanisms as triple-DES keys:CKM_DES_ECB,CKM_DES_CBC,CKM_DES_MAC_GENERAL, andCKM_DES_MACdescribed in templatized form in Section 12.18).Triple-DES encryption with a doublelength DES key consists of three steps: encryption with the first DES key; decryption with the second DES key; and encryption with the first DES key.
+Double-length DES keys can be used with all the same mechanisms as triple-DES keys: CKM_DES_ECB, CKM_DES_CBC, CKM_DES_CBC_PAD, CKM_DES_MAC_GENERAL, and CKM_DES_MAC (these mechanisms are described in templatized form in Section 12.18).
+Triple-DES encryption with a doublelength DES key consists of three steps: encryption with the first DES key; decryption with the second DES key; and encryption with the first DES key.